rafmagana/dooby/README.md

 	#today
 	#urgent
 	#tomorrow
+	:doing

-All the tasks tagged with *#today* and *#urgent* will be shown in a special section every time you list your to-dos/notes.
+All the items tagged with *#today* and *#urgent* will be shown in a special section every time you list your to-dos/notes.

-All the tasks tagged with *#tomorrow* will be marked with the tag *#today* at the next day.
+*#tomorrow* will be converted into tomorrow's date and marked with the tag *#today* at the next day.

+The item tagged as **:doing** will be the *current item*, and some commands will affect it or use them for several purposes without specifying an item id.

 Usage
 -----